missgretchen/Bad-Translations/README.md

 # Bad-Translations
-Personal project to explore how layering translations impact the accuracy of translation
+Personal project to explore how layering translations impacts the accuracy of translation